We know that you might be looking for the latest information on visiting Orkney as you begin to plan a potential visit.

 Are there things to see and do in Orkney at the moment?

-At the moment, in line with Scottish Government guidelines, many of Orkney’s visitor attractions and sites are closed.
-This includes all staffed Historic Environment Scotland locations, local museums and visitor centres.
-As restrictions are loosened it is expected that some sites will begin to reopen.
+At the moment, in line with Scottish Government guidelines, some of Orkney’s visitor attractions and sites remain closed.
+This includes Maeshowe, but Skara Brae reopened on 28th August.
+Tickets for the site can be booked online.
 We are regularly updating a list of attractions that are currently open.
 Please check with dedicated websites and social media profiles before planning a visit once travel restrictions are removed.
 Please understand too that some attractions may not open with the same offering as before.

 Our natural environment - including beaches, coastal trails and viewpoints – is always open and provides the ideal opportunity to see the best of Orkney, with plenty of scope for physical distancing.